GitHub Code Review Best Practices 2026 — PR Size, AI Tools & Automation

 What not to review: Naming preferences (unless genuinely confusing), bracket placement, import ordering, line length.
 If it's not automated by a linter, it's not worth a human's time.

-Write PR descriptions that save reviewers 20 minutes
+How do you write PR descriptions that save reviewers time?

 Every PR description needs: